MeaningCloud/meaningcloud-GATE-plugin-obsolete/README.md

+DISCLAIMER: This repository is an obsolete version of the Meaningcloud GATE plugin.
+For an up-to-date version please refer to [meaningcloud-GATE-plugin](https://github.com/MeaningCloud/meaningcloud-GATE-plugin).

 # MeaningCloud Plugin for the GATE Platform

 > Produce more valuable content, more quickly and with lower costs, and open up new ways of doing business.